 History Of Hypnosis

-In the late 19th century, a French neurologist named Jean-Martin Charcot began experimenting with hypnosis as a form of therapy for various medical conditions.
-This led to the development of the “indirect suggestion” technique, which uses subtle cues to guide the patient into a hypnotic state.
+French neurologist Jean-Martin Charcot began experimenting with hypnosis as a therapy in the late 19th century.
+This developed the “indirect suggestion” method.
+It uses subtle cues to hypnotise a patient.

 Direct Suggestion

-In contrast, the “direct suggestion” technique, which involves more overt commands, was popularized by the Austrian physician Franz Mesmer in the late 18th century.
-Mesmer’s work laid the foundation for modern-day hypnosis and the use of hypnotic suggestion in psychotherapy.
+It is the opposite of Indirect Suggestion because it gives you more direct cues.
+Austrian physician Franz Mesmer used it in the late 18th century.
+Mesmer’s work birthed the use of hypnotic suggestion in psychotherapy.

 Indirect Suggestion